 Enjoying this post?
 Then you may also want to check out our list of the most remote places in the US.

 Fort Jefferson, Florida

 Around 100 km from Key West lies the largest masonry structure in the western hemisphere: Fort Jefferson, composed of 16 million bricks.
-The tropical beauty surrounding the lonely island fortress makes the place even more magical.
+The tropical beauty surrounding the lonely island fortress makes the place one of the best hidden vacation spots in the US.
 The fort is still unfinished, but the island is open to visitors.
 Fort Jefferson was formerly known as Devil’s Island because it was used for criminals of the Union Army and being sent here was considered to be a fate worse than death.

 Mendenhall Glacier, Alaska

-The Mendenhall Glacier is spreading over 21 km of crystal ice caves.
-The most amazing part of the glacier is definitely the ice caves lying beneath it.
+Finally, this list of hidden gems in USA couldn’t be complete without the Mendenhall Glacier.
+Spreading across 21 km of crystal ice caves, the most amazing part of the glacier are the ice caves lying beneath it.
 Waterfalls have carved huge turquoise-colored caves through the ice.
 This gives them an extraordinary shape and making them look surreal.
-The ice caves are accessible only by kayak.
-However, due to the constant melting, the caves have shrunk to one-third their original size.
-And today there are warnings not to access the caves because of the constant melting.
+However, due to the constant melting, the caves have shrunk to one-third of their original size and today, there are warnings not to access the caves because of the constant melting.

-Those are our favorite under-the-radar places in the US that fall off-the-beaten-track.
-Do you have some places you think we could add to this list?
+These are our favorite under-the-radar places in the US that fall off-the-beaten-track.
+Do you know of some other hidden gems in USA you think we could add to this list?
 Let us know in the comments.